MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/entity-modeling.md

 ## Generating virtual entities

-By default, virtual entities for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps don't exist in Common Data Service.
+By default, virtual entities for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps do not exist in Common Data Service.
 A user must query the catalog entity to view the entities that are available in the linked instance of [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 From the catalog, the user can select one or more entities, and then request that Common Data Service generate the virtual entities.
 This procedure is explained in later sections.

 ## Entity fields